c4pt000/m-dimensions-like-m-theory/README.md

 ee.

-but our universe contains many many many many unique and different 5th dimensional contructs that have unique patterns of 4th dimensional constructs of everything in with the way that each one of those formed stars and planets
+but our universe contains many many many many unique and different 4th dimensional contructs that have unique patterns of 4th dimensional constructs of everything in with the way that each one of those formed stars and planets but vastly different in how the expansion might or might not form certain stars or planets in the way we know our configuation of this 4th dimensional construct because each 4th dimensional construct of many of them form differently from the energy event where the 4th dimensional construct begins (time and matter expansion for billions of years)

+our big bang is one of many 4th dimensional constructs that form inside of our known 5th dimensional universe

+to travel to another universe outside of this universe it would require staying fixed in one spot in time and space without traveling anywhere at all and exiting into the 5th dimension then into the 6th dimension

+where each object in 6th dimensional space is a blinking micro pin head of an expanding 5th dimensional universe as a construct with many many many 4th dimensional vectors

 so the way the big bang formed and moved around and formed our star and earth 4.5 billion years ago